Andrew Grove: Strategic inflection points

-Competitive Mindset
+Competitive mindset

 Grove had a strong competitive mindset, viewing competition as the key driver of innovation and progress.
 He encouraged companies to aim for industry leadership and constantly seek ways to improve their offerings, processes and operations.
 He likened himself to a coach and viewed the manager's role as one of fueling employee motivation to excel.
 He believed "good fear" could play a productive role.

-"The quality guru W. Edwards Deming advocated stamping out fear in corportations.
+"The quality guru W. Edwards Deming advocated stamping out fear in corporations.
 I have trouble with the simplemindedness of this dictum.
 The most important role of managers is to create an environment where people are passionately dedicated to winning in the marketplace.
 Fear plays a major role in creating and maintaining such passion.
 Fear of competition, fear of bankruptcy, fear of being wrong and fear of losing can all be powerful motivators."

-Constructive Confrontation
+Constructive confrontation

-Grove fostered an open communication culture where employees were encouraged to speak their minds in a "constructive confrontation" approach.
-"People here aren't afraid to speak up and debate with Andy." said Intel Senior VP Ron Whittier.
+Grove fostered a culture of open communication where employees were encouraged to speak their minds in a "constructive confrontation" approach.
+"People here aren't afraid to speak up and debate with Andy," said Intel Senior VP Ron Whittier.
 According to Grove's successor at Intel, Craig Barrett, "It's give and take, and anyone in the company can yell at him.
 He's not above it."
 Grove insisted that people be demanding on one another, which fostered an atmosphere of "ruthless intelligence."
 About that philosophy, writes business author Ken Goldstein, "you bought into it or got your walking papers."